-However, you have to create ads that are compelling enough to click on the CTA and get contact information with your prospects whether they buy the product or not.
+However, you have to create compelling ads to click on the CTA and get contact information with your prospects whether they buy the product or not.

-It is also one of the most cost-effective methods of growing your email list.
-Since this works for lead generation which is pretty much data required for building an email list as well.
+It is also one of the most cost-effective methods of growing your email list since this works for lead generation, which is pretty much the data required for building an email list as well.

-Facebook Ads allow you to extensively opt for the targeted audience you’re looking for.
-The best part is you can change and experiment with your campaign from time to time to get better results.
+Facebook Ads allow you to opt for the targeted audience you’re looking for extensively.
+The best part is that you can repeatedly change and experiment with your campaign to get better results.

 Since the leads or the email addresses you are getting through Facebook Ads are already disposed to what you’re selling, they can be highly convertible people.

-These will be high-quality leads to nurture over time and turn them into customers through email marketing.
+These will be high-quality leads to nurture over time and turn into customers through email marketing.